Vaishnvi/Knowledge-Cafe-Session/README.md

 # Knowledge-Cafe-Session
-Code for Knowledge Cafe Session at Barclays on Machine Learning.
+Code for Knowledge Cafe Session on Machine Learning.